EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

 ```

   - Text describing issues that you had with your analysis, concerns you
-    have with your analysis, concerns you have with the data
+    have with your analysis, and concerns you have with the data.

   - Text describing whether your data analysis supported your hypothesis
     from Part \#1 and, if not, possible reasons why it did not.

 Be sure your figures are complete with units, labels, and a title.
 Be
-sure your figures are legible when knitted.
+sure your figures and tables are legible when knitted.